Carolle Brabant

-Carolle Brabant CM (born in Montreal, Quebec) is the executive director of Telefilm Canada.
+Carolle Brabant CM (born in Montreal, Quebec) is the former executive director of Telefilm Canada.
 Brabant was named to the position by Canadian Heritage Minister James Moore in March 2010.
+She was succeeded by Jean-Claude Mahé in March 2018.

 Early life and career

 Brabant received her bachelor's in accounting from the Université du Québec à Chicoutimi.
 Subsequently, in 1986, she became a chartered accountant and joined Samson Bélair Deloitte and Touch in Chicoutimi.

 Career

 In 1990, Brabant decided to return to her native town to take up the position of auditor at Telefilm Canada.
 She has remained with the organization to this day, holding a number of different positions.

 As a more than 20-year veteran of Telefilm's senior management, she has headed up the finance, information technology, human resources, and administration sectors as well as is directly responsible for the implementation and management of the service agreement between Telefilm Canada and the Canadian Television Fund.

 In 2004, Brabant was named interim executive director of Telefilm, a post she held from July 2004 to January 2005 when Wayne Clarkson was named to the position.

 In 2005, she was named the director of Administration and Corporate Services and remained there until March 2010 when she was named to executive director.